-You maybe hear a lot that you should set Goals to achieve the things you want.
-But, is big goal setting the right thing to do and does it really work?
+You maybe hear a lot that you should set goals to achieve the things you want.
+But, is a big goal setting the right thing to do, and does it really work?
 Well, let’s have a closer look at it.

 Big Goal Setting Vs Step By Step Goals